Coastal Flood Risk Study for Southeast Florida

 In 2014, the Federal Emergency Management Agency (FEMA) issued updated digital Flood Insurance Rate Maps (FIRMs) and associated Flood Insurance Study reports for Broward County.
 However, the FEMA studies included analyses for rivers, streams, and creeks and did not include a coastal analyses.

-FEMA’s coastal flood study in Southeast Florida will include:
+FEMA’s coastal flood study in South Florida will include:

 - Review of historical coastal flood events and dates to validate flood, wave and erosion analyses